 These limits don’t apply to fraud, willful misconduct, or anything else that’s non-waivable as a matter of law.

-You’ll defend and indemnify us against third-party claims arising from your customer data being unlawful, your violation of section 3 (acceptable use), or your violation of someone else’s intellectual property rights.
+You’ll defend and indemnify us against third-party claims arising from your customer data being unlawful, your workload’s behavior or licensing (section 4), your violation of section 3 (acceptable use), or your violation of someone else’s intellectual property rights.

 We’ll defend and indemnify you against third-party claims that the service, used as we describe, infringes that third party’s intellectual property rights.
 If we believe the service may become subject to such a claim, we may modify it or, if we can’t reasonably do so, refund any prepaid unused fees and terminate the affected workspace.

 You can cancel anytime through the workspace’s billing area.
-We can terminate for material breach (including non-payment) after notice and a reasonable opportunity to cure, or immediately if your conduct creates legal or operational risk to us or others.
+We can terminate for material breach (including non-payment) after notice and a reasonable opportunity to cure.
+We can terminate immediately, without prior notice, if a brain is being used for activity covered by section 3 (including anything illegal) or if your conduct creates legal or operational risk to us or to other customers.

 On termination, your access ends, your brains are destroyed on the timeline in Privacy, and any prepaid unused fees are non-refundable except as required by law.